What Can You Do With a Psychology Degree?

 A bachelor’s degree in psychology teaches the fundamentals of human behavior and mental processes—knowledge that can help qualify you for a wide variety of jobs.
 Earning a master's degree in psychology is a step toward working as a licensed psychologist or therapist.

-Psychology ranks among the most popular undergraduate majors in the US [1].
+Psychology ranked among the most popular undergraduate majors in the US in 2021 [1].
 Since the Bachelor of Psychology serves as a generalist degree (it doesn’t specifically qualify you for a given job), it’s a good choice if you’d like to explore your interests while keeping your career options open.
 While broadly applicable, the knowledge and skills you develop as a psychology major may be particularly useful in these industries.

 Learn more: What You Should Know About Social Science Majors